Checkmarx

-Checkmarx is an enterprise application security company specializing in static application security testing (SAST) headquartered in Atlanta, Georgia in the United States.
+Checkmarx is an information security company specializing in software application security testing and risk management for software supply chains.
+It is headquartered in Atlanta, Georgia in the United States.
+It has over 900 employees.

 Background

-Before founding Checkmarx, Maty Siman worked in the Mamram unit of the Israeli Defense Forces (IDF) and later in the Matzov unit.
+Before founding Checkmarx, Maty Siman worked in the Mamram unit of the Israel Defense Forces (IDF) and later in the Matzov unit.
 Then he worked a two years term until February 2006 as an advisor at the Israeli Prime Minister's Office.